 Post-apartheid South Africa, a country with a history of division and separation, as well as reconciliation, has not escaped ethnocentric behaviour and the country’s post-1994 transition to cohesion is being eroded by identity politics .
 Identity politics – a form of negative ethnocentrism – arrived in South Africa around the time of the passing of Nelson Mandela in 2013 and has since caused serious damage to many of the positive gains made towards having a stable, democratic and multicultural society.
 As long as identity politics – a form of modern tribalism – prevails as a major influence in how personal identities are formed or defined, negative ethnocentrism is likely to prevail as a destabilizing force within South African society.

-In South Africa one form of strong ethnocentrism (apartheid) has been replaced by another (identity politics), with a short period of positive ethnocentrism in-between.
+In South Africa one form of strong ethnocentrism (a system based on etnocentrism called apartheid) has been replaced by another (a form of modern tribalism known as identity politics) with a short period of positive ethnocentrism in-between.
 Between 1994 and more or less 2012, the concept of ‘Unity in Diversity’ [3;4] prevailed, meaning: We are uniquely different, but equal at the same time and we are all confident about who we are within our own groupings, meaning we have true diversity.
 As individuals and cultural groupings we are all committed to working on building a [new] country together to reach a common goal towards prosperity and opportunity for all.

 Identity politics has in recent years (post-2013) turned that approach on its head, because it functions from an in-group versus out-group perspective, resulting in the in-groups viewing the out-groups as adversaries.
 Identity politics tends to cause in-groups to view themselves as victims of out-groups, thereby dis-empowering themselves by taking on the victim role.